By far, the best way to know your photographer before your wedding!

 The way you wear your clothes

 It’s pretty obvious to, but sometimes you are so stressed that you don’t think about that (specially guys).
-Some clothes could be wearing in different ways, and some ways are more cool and relaxed than other ones.
+There are some clothes that you can wear in different ways.
+And some approaches are more relaxed than other ones.

-For example, if you are wearing a shirt, then, don’t button up the top button, and roll up your sleeves to look like more relaxed!
+For example, if you are wearing a shirt don’t button up the top button, and roll up your sleeves to look like more relaxed!

 Accessories can help style your engagement pictures.
 The one you can hold with your hands will give you something to do.